-Old Quarter Attractions and Things to Do
+Top Old Quarter Attractions And Best Things To Do

 With its endless stream of motorbikes and hole-in-the-wall market stalls and restaurants, the Old Quarter can be overwhelming for first-time visitors.
 Set off on a cyclo, once a popular form of transport for Hanoian elites, and you can sit back and let your driver navigate all the hustle and bustle at a comfortable pace.
 You’ll also have the perfect vantage point to explore and capture the chaotic streets, so have your camera ready!

 If you want to explore by yourself, getting lost in the Old Quarter can be a real pleasure.
 You’ll find yourself discovering quaint alleys, houses, and restaurants, and the only thing stopping you will be the tantalising smell of Vietnamese coffee – or the sizzling sun.

 Visit Hoan Kiem Lake

 Located right in the centre of the Old Quarter, Hoan Kiem is one of Vietnam’s most iconic lakes.
 Its calming waters and natural beauty surround Turtle Tower, which sits elegantly in the middle of the lake.
 Towards the side is Ngoc Son Temple, an 18th-century pagoda accessible by Huc bridge, a beautiful red and wooden footbridge.
 The temple is dedicated to military leader Tran Hung Dao, who fought off the mighty Mongol invaders in the 13th century.